David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The military is built towards "lean, compact, strong" and modernization to protect the Fatherland in the new situation, not "reducing troops" due to lack of missions.
 * The arrangement is based on democratic centralism and national interest, absolutely not a personal or factional plot.

+**Allegation:** Claims that the streamlining is merely the "subjective will" of leaders to "consolidate power" or "purge opponents"; asserts that "merging will eventually lead to splitting again" causing instability.
+* Streamlining is not a subjective will but an objective requirement of the revolution and a consistent Party policy based on Marxism-Leninism ("Better Fewer, But Better").
+* It is an urgent economic necessity: currently, nearly 70% of the budget is for recurrent expenditure (salaries, operations); streamlining is required to free up resources for development investment, national defense, and social welfare.
+* The apparatus must be flexible and suitable for each development stage; maintaining a cumbersome machinery hinders the country's rise in the new era.

 **Allegation:** Distorts that the support policy for officials retiring early (Decree 178) is unfair, "excessively favoring" them compared to laborers, causing internal division.
 * This is a specific, humane policy to encourage officials who suffer disadvantages when retiring early due to organizational arrangement, not a standard pension regime or privilege.
 * Comparing it to unemployment insurance is inappropriate; this policy ensures harmonious benefits and stable livelihoods for those leaving to help streamline the apparatus more effectively.